mjhea0/python-ruby/readme.md

         return fib(n-1) + fib(n-2)
 ```

 Although you can write this code in many ways, both of these methods are *true* to the language.
-In other words, the Ruby example is very Ruby-ish while the Python example is very Python-ish.
+In other words, the Ruby example is very Ruby-ish while the Python example is very Pythonic.
 Can you read the Ruby code?
 It may be more elegant, since it is on one line, but it's very hard to read.
 Meanwhile, I can easily follow the Python code.
 You of course can write code anyway you want.
-It's adviseable to write Ruby code, when beginning, in a more Pythonic way - which simply means making it more readable:
+It's advisable to write Ruby code, when beginning, in a more Pythonic way - which simply means making it more readable:

 ```ruby
 def fib(n)